Phlow Business Code of Conduct Policy

 Commitment to Diversity

-At Phlow Corp., we believe all people – regardless of race, religion, sexual orientation, nationality, or creed – should be treated with love, kindness, fairness, compassion, respect, and dignity.
+At Phlow Corp., we believe all people – regardless of race, religion, sexual orientation, nationality, or creed – should be treated with respect, dignity, fairness, and compassion.

 Ethics and Business Conduct Policies